Akhilesh-pujar/todo-app/README.md

+# React + Vite

-Just a simple full stack todo made with MERN for practising
+Just a simple full stack todo made with MERN for practising.